ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

     because we are only counting YLDs in the simulant's current age group, and not the YLDs that they would accrue in later years.
-Since births and hence incident cases of OL or uterine rupture `generally decrease with age <https://vizhub.healthdata.org/gbd-compare/#>`_, while cases of uncured or untreated fistulas increase with age until age group 11 (and fistula YLDs can continue accruing all the way through the 95+ age group, unlike YLDs caused by sepsis or hemorrhage), we *might* be systematically *undercounting* the YLDs that would be averted by each averted case of OL, because for a OL case, the missed
+Since births and hence incident cases of OL or uterine rupture `generally decrease with age <http://ihmeuw.org/6qzx>`_, while cases of uncured or untreated fistulas increase with age until about age 34 (and fistula YLDs can continue accruing all the way through the 95+ age group, unlike YLDs caused by sepsis or hemorrhage), we *might* be systematically *undercounting* the YLDs that would be averted by each averted case of OL, because for a OL case, the missed